harpak-lab/amplification_gxsex/README.md

 Code: ```G_corr_testosterone_age.R```

 ### Model of shared amplification
 Plot for **Fig. 6**.
-This script uses pheno_meanvar.txt, which was produce in phenovar_by_phenomean.R.
+This script uses pheno_meanvar.txt, which was produced in phenovar_by_phenomean.R.
 Download ldsc_results.txt, if not already.
 Code: ```gen_env_bootstrap.R```

 ### Sexually-Antagonistic Selection